Search by Keyword

 Live Performances

 The Beatles then performed the song on a special edition of the British television show "Thank Your Lucky Stars" named "Lucky Stars Special" because of their appearance on the show.
-This was actually a pre-taped lip-synced performance of the song done on November 14th, 1964 which was broadcast on November 21st, about two weeks before the album actually came out.
+This was actually a pre-taped lip-synced performance of the song done on November 14th, 1964 at Teddington Studio Centre which was broadcast on November 21st of that year, about two weeks before the album actually came out.

-Manager Brian Epstein put together "Another Beatles Christmas Show" for the end of 1964 in London.
+Manager Brian Epstein put together "Another Beatles Christmas Show" to close out 1964 at the Hammersmith Odeon in London.
 This variety show, which included The Yardbirds featuring Eric Clapton, ran from December 24th, 1964 to January 16th, 1965 with a total of 38 performances.
 "I'm A Loser" was among the 11 songs The Beatles performed during this extensive show.

 June 20th, 1964 started off a 14-day European tour which included "I'm A Loser" in their 12 song set list.
 Both the afternoon and evening sessions on this date in Paris were recorded for radio and television broadcast in that country.
 They performed in France, Italy and Spain, July 3rd in Barcelona being the last time The Beatles ever performed the song.